Architecture of Afghanistan

-The architecture of Afghanistan refers to architecture within the borders defining the modern country, with these remaining relatively unchanged since 1834.
-As the connection between the three major cultural and geographic centres of Central Asia, the Indian subcontinent, and the Iranian plateau, the boundaries of the region prior to this time changed with the rapid advancement of armies, with the land belonging to a vast range of empires over the last two millennia.
+The architecture of Afghanistan refers to a distinct style of architecture of the modern country and its predecessor states.
+As the connection between the three major cultural and geographic centers of Central Asia, the Indian subcontinent, and the Iranian plateau, the boundaries of the region prior to this time changed with the rapid advancement of armies, with the land belonging to a vast range of empires over the last two millennia.

-The diversity of Afghan history allows for the diversity that exists in the country's architecture and architectural remains, with influences ranging over time from Greek to Persian to Indian to Chinese and European in recent centuries.
+The diversity of Afghan history allows for the diverse and at the same time unique style that exists in the country's architecture and architectural remains, with influences ranging over time from Greek to Persian, to Indian and European in recent centuries.
 A range of religious influences over time are also reflected, with evidence primarily exhibiting early Buddhist, Zoroastrian and Islamic inspiration.

 Architectural origins

 With the advent of the Iron Age in Central Asia the first indications of circular city planning is evident, typical across the Iranian plateau from this point.
 The circular form most likely had defensive intent as their origin.
 Parts of the major historical cities such as Balkh and Kandahar have evidence of ramparts with foundations dated back to this period, with characteristic mud-brick construction and towers at regular intervals.
-A citadel was also commonly situated within the centre of these structures, evidence that these settlements also operated as administrative centres and market places.
+A citadel was also commonly situated within the center of these structures, evidence that these settlements also operated as administrative centers and market places.
 This tradition of defensive architecture was spread and maintained across much of Central Asia from these beginnings.

-Hellenism from the West
+Hellenic influence

 Following Alexander the Great's conquest of the region in the 4th century BC and the subsequent rule of his Seleucid generals, Hellenistic influences strengthened previously extant connections to the West.
 This was particularly evident in the north of the region, while Mauryan rule continued in the south.
-Although temples retained their classic Iranian form, evidence of Greek motifs are extant in the decoration and layout of the structures, with sculptures being the key manifestation of Western art.
-The Greeks also influenced town planning with the introduction of the agora, or city centre square, with this tradition further developed in under the later Timurid rule.
+Although temples retained their distinct classic Buddhist form, evidence of Greek architects are extant in the decoration and layout of the structures, with sculptures being the key manifestation of Western art.
+The Greeks also influenced town planning with the introduction of the agora, or city center square, with this tradition further developed in under the later Timurid rule creating an advanced architecture in design of cities.